shivamjagdale/Sentiment-Analysis-on-IMDB-Reviews-with-LSTM/README.md

 4) Convert the letters into numerical values

+5) Split it into train_data amd test_data

-5) Then data preprocessing using the Tockenizer and pad_sequences
+6) Then data preprocessing using the Tockenizer and pad_sequences

-6) Building the LSTM Model
+7) Building the LSTM Model

-7) Building the Predictive System
+8) Building the Predictive System